akosinels/Nelson_Arjay_Mariela-ClassmatesRpgBattleSim/README.txt

 2. Inheritance
    - ClassFighter as the abstract base class
-   - CodeCrusher and QuizMaster inherit from ClassFighter
+   - CodeCrusher, QuizMaster, and Debugger inherit from ClassFighter
    - Common functionality shared through inheritance

 3. Polymorphism